-The Project achieves 100% runoff reduction utilizing green infrastructure and stormwater management practices with RRv capabilities throughout the project.
-The total required RRv for the project is 0.055 ac-ft.
+The Project does not achieve 100% runoff reduction of the WQv required for the site due to shallow depth to seasonal high groundwater.
+The project does meet the minimum required RRv utilizing green infrastructure and stormwater management practices with RRv capabilities.
+The required RRv for the project is 0.014 ac-ft.

 According to Table 3.5 of the NYS Stormwater Design Manual, bioretention practices with an underdrain have an RRv capacity equal to 40% of the WQv provided by the practice.
-This 40% is applied to SMP-3 and SMP-4.
 See Table 5-2 for a summary of the provided runoff reduction volumes for each green infrastructure practice.